WordPress Multisite Database Structure

-I was asked this question a couple times, so, here is my answer, step by step:
+I was asked about how to split multisite database a couple times, so, here is my answer, step by step:

-- Take all the tables with the specific blog ID prefix (
+- Take all the tables with a specific blog ID prefix (

-wp_3_or so), export and import them into the new database (change prefix to
+wp_3_or so), export and import them into a new database

 - Export and import global tables